eclipse-platform/eclipse.platform.ui/tests/org.eclipse.e4.ui.tests/README.md

 This plug-in has a dependency to Mockito and Hamcrest from the Orbit repository.
 See [1] for a detailed description on how to setup a workspace from scratch.
-If you want to install the necessary plug-ins manually, use one of the available update sites listed in [2]
+If you want to install the necessary plug-ins manually, use one of the available update sites listed in [Development tools][1]

 Running the tests
 -----------------